-Compares the value of a user attribute for the current context with a value you specify in the condition property.
+Description pares the value of a user attribute for the current context with a value you specify in the condition erty.
 Returns true if they are the same.

-Any property with the ^ character supports the !valueOf template construct.
-For more information, see "Properties that support string templates" on page 90.
+Properties Any property with the ^ character supports the !valueOf template construct.
+For more information, see "Properties that support string templates" on page 67.
 Property Description Key ^ The name of the user attribute.
+The name of the user attribute.

-Compare The type of comparison you want to make.
-Select from the dropdown list: For numeric values: use the various equal to, greater than, and less than conditions For text: use equal, begins, ends, and contains Value ^ The value to which you want to compare the attribute value.
+Property Description Compare The type of comparison you want to make.
+Select from the dropdown list: For numeric values: use the various equal to, greater than, and less than co For text: use equal, begins, ends, and contains Value ^ e ^ The value to which you want to compare the attribute value.